hotzenklotz/picobrew-server/README.md

 - Send all your recipes to the PicoBrew
 - Send cleaning recipes to the PicoBrew
 - Session Logging
+- Session Recovery
-- Admin UI
+- Admin Web UI

 ToDo

-- Session Recovery
 - Session Charts

 # Disclaimer